Christo107/CI-PP-02-Rock_Paper_Scissors/README.md

 ## Acknowledgements
  - The CI students who peer reviewed my website and gave feedback
- - Daniel Maher on hs assistance with a problem I encountered.
+ - Daniel Maher on his assistance with a problem I encountered.